-When our duo of a household decided to start playing Grand Theft Auto Online, the first thing we had to figure out was how to play together.
+When our household decided to start playing Grand Theft Auto Online, the first thing we had to figure out was how to play together.
 While the game appeared to spell out its different modes of play, when entering the game for the first time, things weren’t as clear as they seemed.
 Going online to figure out which option was the right one for us — something more private than not — wasn’t very helpful.
 (And the lack of substance on this matter was surprising considering how long the game’s been out.)
 Granted, we found lots of information about playing online, but we were hoping for a roadmap to the different options rather than here-and-there fragments.
 Since GTA Online is receiving new players by the minute, and to possibly help out new said players, especially those who don’t want to always, if ever, play in the game’s public lobbies, this post serves as that roadmap.
 Hopefully.
 The only caveat is that it’s based on my own experiences, so, as they say, your mileage may vary.
 Let’s begin at the beginning.

 Option 1: Go